 Mortgage Pay Off

-Our mortgage rates are near all-time lows; bank prime is sitting at 2.7%.
+Our mortgage rates are near all-time lows: bank prime rate is currently 2.7%.
 Any Canadian with decent credit can get a mortgage at around 2.5% right now.
-Just 0.5% over our inflation rate--basically free money!
+Just 0.5% higher than our inflation rate—basically free money!

 This makes mortgage pay-off math pretty easy.
 Your current rate of return paying off your mortgage is about 2.5%.
 We are not going to adjust for inflation, so we will use nominal return numbers.
 That equals 7.5% return on investments and house values increasing 2% annually.

-We are doing this because your mortgage payment doesn't go up by the inflation rate over the 25 year period--the only variable is the interest rate.
+We are doing this because your mortgage payment doesn't go up by the inflation rate over the 25-year mortgage amortization period—the only variable is the interest rate.
 This means the money for extra mortgage payments or investing doesn't increase with inflation either.